Closer to Fine: Reception

 Reception for "Closer to Fine" was positive.
-In 2016, NME ranked it 15th on its list of the 50 best tracks of 1989.
+In the UK, Robin Smith of Record Mirror called it "a darned fine song", describing it as "full of fruity guitars, lush lyrics and a chorus that makes you want to go and roll around in a field of clover".
+NME ranked it at number 15 on its list of the 50 best tracks of 1989.
 Billboard ranked it 17th on its list of the 65 best LGBTQ anthems.
 Reviewers have hailed "Closer to Fine" as a road trip song: Maria Lorusso of All Things Considered argues that the friendship between Ray and Saliers, and the melody/counter-melody singing it gives rise to, gives the song "extremely high singalong potential".
 Saliers agreed with the idea an interview, commenting that "it's got a very easy melody and really easy chorus, and the chorus repeats".

-"Closer to Fine" experienced a resurgence in popularity when it was featured on the 2023 film Barbie.
-It was played on three occasions in the film, first as the song that plays when the titular character takes a road trip to leave Barbieland for the real world.
-It also appears in the trailer.
-Reviewers noted that the song was an anomaly among tracks by contemporary pop stars such as Dua Lipa and Lizzo, but spoke positively to its placement in the movie.
-Brandi Carlile covered the song with backup vocals from her wife in the film's accompanying soundtrack, although the original is the version that appears in the movie.
+"Closer to Fine" experienced a resurgence in popularity when it was featured in the 2023 film Barbie.
+It was played on three occasions in the film.
+A cover of the song recorded by Brandi Carlile is included on the expanded edition of the film's soundtrack.